lgtanimoto/CulturalCSBytes/README.md

 This section will walkthrough how to set up this Github project on your machine so you can start coding and testing in no time!

 ### Tool installation
-If you are using **Windows**, I *strongly* suggest using [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
+If you are using **Windows**, I suggest using [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
 I also recommend installing [Windows Terminal](https://learn.microsoft.com/en-us/windows/terminal/install) and setting that up as your default terminal application.

 Navigate to the following links for instructions on how to install the following tools.
 - Git